AbhinavXT/AbhinavXT/README.md

 ### Hi I am Abhinav 👋

-I am a Computer Science undergraduate, passionate about open source, web dev and blockchain.
+I am a Computer Science undergraduate, passionate about open source,blockchain and web3.

 About me: